kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

      SELECT hash_decode('4xpAYDx0mQ', 'this is my salt', 10); -- Result: 123
    ```

    I had trouble integrating this library on my Windows machine.
-So I went with the next option.
+So I went with the next option;

 3. [Similar to the second option above but different approach](https://old.reddit.com/r/PostgreSQL/comments/6gw866/best_practice_for_id_system_that_is_obscure_for/diu8cr1/).
 This will generate numeric ID: `https://example.com/task/2013732563294762`